KyraZzz/PartIA_OOP/Supervision1/Supervision1.md

 (d) How can you convey to a user of your class that it is immutable?
     * Using unit testing to ensure that when constructing the vector, we have taken a deep copy of the value, and after initialization, the value of the vector is unable to be reassigned.

+### Q15.
+Explain in detail why Java’s Generics do not support the use of primitive types as the parameterised type?
+Why can you not instantiate objects of the template type in generics (i.e. why is new T() forbidden?)
+*
+    * Java's Generics only support reference types and not primitive types, because at compile time, primitive types has their own bytecode instructions for loading and storing onto the virtual machine stack.
+    * Although it is not impossible to implement, it will make the compiler complicated.

+*
+    * Type erasure is applied at compile time and if we instantiate the objects as generics then its type will be erased at compile time.